janderssonse/gradle-versions-filter-plugin/README.md

 The Gradle Version Plugin leaves it to the user to configure what is a valid release.

 It became tiresome to copying a include or exclude policy to every project in a big codebase, so why not make a plugin out of it.
-Having less configuration in the build scripts, is better.
-It is fun to write a Gradle plugin with Kotlin :)
+Having less configuration in the build scripts, is better.. and, It is fun to write a Gradle plugin with Kotlin :)

 ## How?